vvaltchev/tilck/README.md

 first question, some progress has been made with the second one: as shown in this [article], thanks to several simplifications, `Tilck`'s console is faster than the Linux one.

-What is Tilck is NOT ?
+What Tilck is NOT ?
 ----------------------------------------

 An attempt to re-write and/or replace the Linux kernel.
 Tilck is a completely different